Meet the Rush-Copley Cancer Care Team

 Oncology Nurse: a registered nurse (RN) who specialized in the care of cancer patients.
 They administer chemotherapy, blood products and other medications.

-Research Coordinator: Certified profession who screens all new patients for eligibility in clinical trials.
-Coordinates care of patients enrolled in a clinical trial.
+Research Coordinator: Certified professional who screens all new patients for eligibility in clinical trials.
+Coordinates enrollment and care of patients participating in clinical trials.
 Current Clinical Trials

 Financial Coordinator: a person trained to assist with billing or insurance questions.
-One-on-one counseling is available for patients and families seeking financial assistance.
-You can schedule an appointment with our financial counselor by calling the Cancer Center.
+The financial coordinator is available for patients and families seeking financial assistance or requesting additional information.
+To schedule an appointment with our financial coordinator, please call the Cancer Center at 630-978-6250.

 Breast Health Navigator: A breast health navigator is responsible for coordinating diagnostic testing and care, providing educational information, informing patients of services and resources available, and keeping physicians informed of patient care.